 Affordable housing isn’t affordable and there’s not enough to go around.

-TRULY AFFORDABLE, TRULY SUSTAINABLE HOUSING:
+TRULY AFFORDABLE, TRULY SUSTAINABLE HOMES:

 Bridge the gap between emergency shelter and costly conventional development by generating a plentiful supply of simple, efficient, permanent housing enabled by private funding to meet the real requirements of dignified accommodations.